 "The author’s work is original and the scholarship sound . . . fills a critical gap, particularly in Irish film and Irish Studies scholarship, around an important Irish filmmaker.
 This book very usefully and for the first time covers Hurst’s entire filmic output."—Ruth Barton, Trinity College Dublin

-"The research on the unfinished projects is original.
-The professional relationships and influences Pettitt uncovers are fascinating and extensively researched.
+"The professional relationships and influences Pettitt uncovers are fascinating and extensively researched.
 It fills or straddles a scholarly gap for a filmmaker who has sat uneasily both in British and Irish film history.
 It has significant historical value."—Brian McIlroy, University of British Columbia

-"As Lance Pettitt’s rewarding new book shows, this filmmaker was…a bohemian who knew a thing or two about the lineaments of gratified desire."—Mark Cousins, author of The Eyes of Orson Welles
+"As Lance Pettitt’s rewarding new book shows, this filmmaker was…a bohemian who knew a thing or two about the lineaments of gratified desire."—Mark Cousins, director of The Eyes of Orson Welles

 The Last Bohemian offers the first extended, critical evaluation of all of Brian Desmond Hurst’s films, reappraising the reputation of a director who was born in 1895 in Belfast and died in Belgravia, London, in 1986.
 Pettitt skillfully weaves together film analyses, biography, and cultural history with the aim of bringing greater attention to Hurst’s qualities as a director and exploring his significance within Irish film and British cinema history between the 1930s and the 1960s.